 when they go on to pursue challenging and exciting careers in sport

-This study abroad trip will provide the opportunity for sport management students to visit sport facilities, attend sporting events, meet leading industry professionals and learn about Korean culture and education.
-During the study abroad experience, sport management students will travel to Jeju Island, Daejeon, Jeonju, Mokpo, Gwangju, and Seoul.
-They will have the opportunity to visit Daejeon World Cup Stadium, Golfzon Headquarters Tour, Seoul World Cup Stadium, Blizzard Esports, Pyeongchang 2018 Winter Olympic Sites, Sports Monster Corporation and much more.
-Contact Dr. Wanyong Choi email@example.com for more information!
+This study abroad trip provides the opportunity for sport management students to visit sport facilities, attend sporting events, meet leading industry professionals and learn about Korean culture and education.
+During the study abroad experience, sport management students travel to Jeju Island, Daejeon, Jeonju, Mokpo, Gwangju, and Seoul.
+They also have opportunities to visit Daejeon World Cup Stadium, Golfzon Headquarters Tour, Seoul World Cup Stadium, Blizzard Esports, Pyeongchang 2018 Winter Olympic Sites, Sports Monster Corporation and much more.
+Contact Dr. Wanyong Choi firstname.lastname@example.org for more information.

 In collaboration with the Department